-This morning, fly around 11⁄2 hours to Dalanzadgad, located on the edge of the Gobi Desert.
-Visit the local market and dinosaur garden before transferring around 1 hour in 4WD vehicles to the Ger camp near Gurvansaikhan (Three Beauty) National Park for a two-night stay.
+This morning fly to Dalanzadgad, located on the edge of the Gobi Desert (flight approximately 1 hour and 30 minutes in duration).
+Upon arrival, you will be met at the airport by your 4WD vehicles and drivers, which are best suited to Mongolia's road conditions, and transferred 50 minutes to the Ger camp near Gurvansaikhan (Three Beauty) National Park for a two-night stay.